-- Amazon Prime members spend around $14,000 on Amazon every year.
+- An Amazon Prime member spends around $1,968 on the platform every year.

-- 80% of sellers on Amazons also sell on other platforms.
+- 80% of sellers on Amazon also sell on other platforms.

 Amazon Revenue Statistics

-Amazon sales statistics show that every minute Amazon earns around $283,000.
-This means that the company earns $17 million every hour.
+Amazon sales statistics for the first quarter of 2021 show that every minute Amazon earns around $837,330.
+This means that the company makes more than $50 million every hour.

-In 2013, the website for Amazon wasn’t operational for 40 minutes.
-The company estimates that they lost around $5 million in real sales during this time.
+Back in 2013, Amazon’s website wasn’t operational for 40 minutes.
+The company estimates that it lost around $5 million in sales during this time.